Melissa Winblood

 Featured at the Closing Celebration

 The Harvard Data Science Initiative Agentic AI Intensive is not a certificate program that rewards completion.
 It rewards quality.
-At the program's closing celebration, Melissa's agentic AI workflow design was selected for recognition — a distinction that reflects both the rigor of what she built and the practical applicability of the AGENT Framework* to real legal practice challenges.
+At the program's closing celebration, Melissa's agentic AI workflow design was selected for recognition; this distinction reflects both the rigor of what she built and the practical applicability of the LexaWin™ Methodology to real legal practice challenges.

 The clip at right is from that closing celebration, featuring commentary from Dirk Hofmann (DAIN Studios and Harvard Data Science Review), Stephanie Dick (Harvard Data Science Review), and Vinitra Swamy (Scholé).